Skip to main content

 • Specimen collections room

-• Mudroom and a shower room for cleaning up after fieldwork
+• Mudroom and shower room for cleaning up after fieldwork

 • Administrative and visiting professor offices